 - Strategic location for electric vehicle demand from western North America and Asia.

-- Exploration work programs completed with an updated resource pending completion of new resource model.
+- Exploration work programs completed with updated resource published in May 2018.

 Key Property: Black Crystal Graphite Quarry & Plant

 Eagle Graphite’s Black Crystal graphite quarry and plant is located in British Columbia’s Slocan Valley, 70km north of the U.S. border.
 The land package comprises two leases covering 300 hectares which are valid through to 2032 with the option to renew.
 The area is surrounded by 2,300 hectares of additional undeveloped mineral claims.

 The quarry and plant are both accessible year-round by forest service road.
 Rail loading facilities are located in the nearby cities of Nelson and Trail.
 The plant is strategically located to the hydroelectric grid and a large creek from which Eagle Graphite has a permit to draw water for flotation.
 The surrounding communities have a long mining history with established infrastructure and a skilled labor force.